Plutonomicon/plutarch-plutus/docs/TRICKS.md

   e.g. `newtype PPubKeyHash (s :: S) = PPubKeyHash (Term s PByteString)` is just represented as `PByteString`.
 This is ensured by deriving all necessary instances (particularly `PlutusType`) using [`DerivePNewtype`](./USAGE.md#deriving-typeclasses-for-newtypes).

-- If it's an ADT that derives `PlutusType` generically (i.e. `derive anyclass (PlutusType)`)- it uses scott encoding.
+- If it's an ADT that derives `PlutusType` generically (i.e. `derive anyclass (PlutusType)`)- it uses Scott encoding.
 This is typically the encoding you want for non-trivial data types that don't need to be part of datums or redeemers.

   e.g. `PList` derives `PlutusType` generically and is represented with Scott encoding.

-- If it's an ADT that derives `PIsDataRepr` generically (i.e `derive anyclass (PIsDataRepr)`), as well as `PlutusType` via `PIsDataReprInstances`, it's data encoded.
+- If it's an ADT that derives `PIsDataRepr` generically (i.e. `derive anyclass (PIsDataRepr)`), as well as `PlutusType` via `PIsDataReprInstances`, it's data encoded.
 Particularly, it's a [`Data`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#t:Data) value - which is part of the builtin types.

   e.g. `PScriptContext` derives `PIsDataRepr` generically and `PlutusType` via `PIsDataReprInstances`.